 - Physical changes

-- Sudden numbness or weakness or face, arm or leg, especially on one side of the body
+- Stroke: Sudden numbness or weakness of face, arm or leg, especially on one side of the body; sudden trouble walking, dizziness, loss obalance or coordination

-- Numbness or tingling in the face or hands
+- Migraine with aura: Weakness in arm or leg; numbness or tingling in the face or hands; lightheadedness

 As you can see, it can be very difficult to tell whether someone’s having a stroke or migraine with aura because the symptoms can be nearly identical.
 As if to complicate matters even more, people who suffer from seizure disorders can also experience aura symptoms.
 This is why it’s so important to have any of these symptoms checked out by a medical professional, especially in the case of a stroke where time is brain.